Skip to main contentSkip to footer

 Research areas: Pedagogy of Learning and teaching in Medical Education, Neuroscience

-Other roles: Course lead PGCert Diabetes in Primary Care, Dissertation Supervisor and Tutor MSc Clinical and Medical Education, Inclusive practice and Curriculum lead (PGt), Department Rep for Research Governance and Ethics Committee, School rep Equality Diversity and Staff development Committee
+Other roles: Dissertation Supervisor MSc Clinical and Medical Education, Inclusive Practice and Curriculum lead (PGt), Department Rep for Research Governance and Ethics Committee, School rep Equality Diversity and Staff Development Committee, External examiner, Anglia Ruskin University

 Preferred gender pronouns: She/her